MOH-ZR/reading-notes/code-201/read-10.md

 ```
 In the JavaScript interpreter, each execution context has its own **variables object**.
 It holds the variables, functions, and parameters available within it.
 Each execution context can also access its parent's variables object.

+## Understanding Errors
+If a Javascript statement generates an error, then it throws an **exception**.
+At that point, the interpreter stops and looks for exception-handling.